0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 And the returned value can not be told until we write `partial.hbs` file for **Post** page.

 ##### About Me Page
-Just like **Home** page we will first fillup `content.toml` file, and we could write something like this:
+Just like **Home** page we will first fillup `info.toml` file, and we could write something like this:
 ``` toml
 [config]
 # Change this to 'static' to get static page.